 This means we aim to provide opportunities for every student to “catch the flame” of being excited by wonderful music.

 During 2009 the School received a grant which provided funds to equip the Music Department with seventeen good-quality violins, which are used throughout Year Seven music course.
 CRGS is one of the relatively few schools in the maintained sector to focus on the learning of stringed instruments.
 The School’s association for parents and friends,

 CRGSA, provided funds for the purchase of tenor and baritone saxophones which are in regular use by the Big Band and two Saxophone Ensembles.

-The Music Department offers support and encouragement to pupils attending these lessons and monitors attendance weekly.
+The Music Department offers support and encouragement to students attending these lessons and monitors attendance weekly.
 We aim to make the experience as rewarding as possible for students and to make sure parents receive value for money.
-Pupils are expected to play their part by making every effort to keep organised and practise regularly.
+Students are expected to play their part by making every effort to keep organised and practise regularly.
 They are also encouraged to extend their experience by joining one or more of our ensemble groups and taking part in the

 frequent performance opportunities that arise throughout the school year.